Microbial-Explicit-Model/MEMC/README.md

 ## Getting Started Using `MEMC`

-Follow the download and installation insturctions for [R](https://cloud.r-project.org/) and [R studio](https://www.rstudio.com/products/rstudio/download/).
+Follow the download and installation instructions for [R](https://cloud.r-project.org/) and [R studio](https://www.rstudio.com/products/rstudio/download/).

 #### For users